 To assist CWD management efforts, replacement bucks will encourage hunters to continue hunting and harvesting and be an added incentive for hunters to have their deer tested for CWD.

-- Unit CWD includes Chester, Crockett, Fayette, Gibson, Hardeman, Haywood, Henderson, Madison, McNairy, Lauderdale, Shelby, and Tipton counties.
+This program is available to those hunting in CWD-affected counties including Carroll, Chester, Crockett, Dyer, Fayette, Gibson, Hardeman, Hardin, Haywood, Henderson, Henry, Madison, McNairy, Lauderdale, Shelby, Tipton, Wayne, and Weakley counties.

-- Unit CWD hunters will receive a replacement buck if they harvest an antlered deer with an official test result other than “not detected.”
+- Hunters will receive a replacement buck if they harvest an antlered deer with an official test result other than "not detected."

 - There is no limit on the number of replacement antlered deer.